szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Append attachment only once (mode: only if available, auto-detect)``: If enabled, the sent attachment will be appended once to the sending message, if the selected model and API handle the storage of sent messages on the server side.
 This may optimize token usage by sending attachments only once.
 Default: True.

+* ``Directory for file downloads``: Chooses the subdirectory under the active runtime ``data`` directory where files downloaded by PyGPT tools and integrations are saved.
+For a project with a custom data workdir, the subdirectory is created below that project directory; otherwise it is relative to the shared profile ``data`` directory.
+Default: ``download``.

+RAG
+^^^

 * ``Model for attachment content summary``: Model to use when generating a summary for the content of a file when the Summary option is selected.
 Default: gpt-4o-mini.

 * ``Model for RAG queries``: Model used to prepare and execute RAG queries when the RAG option is selected.
 Default: gpt-4o-mini.